Understanding Job Postings

 Communicating and completing each job through the Voices site offers a safer way to conduct business.
 It guarantees talent payment for the work they provide and guarantees clients satisfaction for the work they receive.

 Sharing personal contact details outside of an agreement is a violation of our Terms of Service.

 Here is an explanation of each Job Status, in the order in which they will typically appear:

-HIRING - The job is accepting auditions.
+HIRING - The job is accepting responses.
 Visible to both talent and clients.

-DECIDING - The job is no longer accepting auditions and the client is deciding on the right voice actor for the gig.
+DECIDING - The job is no longer accepting responses and the client is deciding on the right talent for the gig.
 Both client and talent see this status.

 OFFERING - Clients will see this once a deposit is made and an Agreement is created.
 Only the successful talent will see this status as a reminder to accept the Agreement.

 WORKING - Once the Agreement is accepted, the job will flip to working status for both parties.

 DONE - The project is successfully complete and payment has been released.

 COMPLETED - Talent who have responded for a job but weren't hired will see this status instead as no further action is necessary.